-The Jesuits West Province’s robust vocation team is made of up of eight Jesuits, led by director Fr.
-Radmar Jao, SJ.
-Fr.
-Julian Climaco, SJ, serves as a full-time promoter based in Los Angeles, and six other Jesuits serve as part-time promoters spread out across the Province.
+The Jesuits West Province’s robust vocation team is led by director Fr.
+Radmar Jao, SJ, with six Jesuits serving as part-time promoters spread out across the Province.
 Meet the vocation team below.

 Fr.
 Radmar Jao, SJ